03:41 PM to 05:04 PM

 Navaratri is one of the very significant festivals celebrated throughout India.
 ‘Nava’ or ‘Navam’ means number 9 and ‘Ratri’ means night.
 Navaratri thus denotes the 9 sacred nights dedicated to the worship of the Mother Goddess Shakti.
 Though Navaratri is observed in all the seasons (Vasant or Spring Navaratri during March – April, and Ashada Navaratri during June-July), the autumn Navaratri, which falls in the bright fortnight of the month of Ashwin or Purattasi (Sep-Oct) is very widely celebrated.

 Navaratri denotes the victory of good over evil and the celebration of the divine feminine power that nurtures and protects the entire universe from negativities.
-During Navaratri, Goddess Shakti is revered both in her 3 supreme forms – Lakshmi, Durga, and Saraswati as well as in her 9 unique forms – Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayani, Kalaratri, Mahagauri, and Siddhidatri.
+During Navaratri, Goddess Shakti is revered both in her 3 supreme forms – Lakshmi, Durga, and Saraswati as well as in her 9 unique forms – Shailaputri(daughter of the mountains), Brahmacharini(female celibate), Chandraghanta(one who has a half moon shaped like a bell), Kushmanda(ku means ‘little’, ushma means ‘warmth’ or ‘energy’ and anda means ‘cosmic egg’), Skandamata(mother of Skanda), Katyayani(daughter of katyayana), Kalaratri(terrible night), Mahagauri(extremely white), and Siddhidatri(giver of supernatural ability).
 Propitiating the mother Goddess during these nine special nights can bestow you with power, prosperity, abundance, and knowledge.

 Another popular legend associates Navaratri with the great epic Ramayana.
 It is during the Navaratri that Lord Rama waged war against the demon Ravana.
 After fighting him and his forces on these 9 days, Rama killed Ravana and achieved a decisive victory on the tenth day, which is celebrated as Vijayadasami.
 The same legend extends the theory further and terms the festival of Diwali that follows, as the day of Rama’s victorious return to his capital of Ayodhya.

 Navaratri is celebrated with unique and exclusive ceremonies for the Mother Goddess all over India.
-Eastern parts of the country, which includes West Bengal, celebrates Navaratri as their main festival when elaborate Navaratri Pooja is offered to Goddess Durga, and the entire region rejoices in the carnival of joyous festivities.
+The eastern part of the country, which includes West Bengal, celebrates Navaratri as the main festival when an elaborate Navaratri Pooja is offered to Goddess durga, and the entire region rejoices in the carnival of joyous festivities.
 Huge images of Durga riding a lion along with those of Goddess Lakshmi and Saraswati are installed in makeshift tents in many public places.
-While daily worships are offered to the deities on these 9 days, cultural programs and social get-togethers are also held along with them.
+While daily worship is offered to the deities on these 9 days, cultural programs and social get-togethers are also held along with them.
 On the tenth Vijayadasami day, the images are taken in grand processions and immersed in water bodies.

-In western India, Navaratri is the time for great revelry, when people resort to traditional dancing, known as Dhandiya Raas, Garba, etc., in groups.
+In western India, Navaratri is the time for great revelry, when people resort to traditional dancing, known as Dandiya Raas ( a playful dance with sticks), Garba (dance similar to Dandiya Raas), etc., in groups.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.